tony-blake/Linux-Server-Configuration/README.md

 To get the Google+ authorization working:
-Go to the project on the Developer Console: https://console.developers.google.com/project Navigate to APIs & auth > Credentials > Edit Settings add your host name and public IP-address to your Authorized JavaScript origins and your host name + oauth2callback to Authorized redirect URIs, e.g. http://ec2-52-25-0-41.us-west-2.compute.amazonaws.com/oauth2callback
+Go to the Developer Console: https://console.developers.google.com/

+Navigate to APIs & auth > Credentials > Edit Settings

+add your host name and public IP-address to your Authorized JavaScript origins

+and your host name + oauth2callback to Authorized redirect URIs, e.g. http://ec2-52-25-0-41.us-west-2.compute.amazonaws.com/oauth2callback

 To get the Facebook authorization working:
 Go on the Facebook Developers Site to My Apps https://developers.facebook.com/apps/ Click on your App, go to Settings and fill in your public IP-Address including prefixed hhtp:// in the Site URL field